-This course is designed to prepare the student for licensure as an Advanced Emergency Medical Technician (Paramedic) in the State of Michigan.
-This course includes patient assessment techniques and concepts, advanced airway management, fluid and shock resuscitation, acid/base and body buffer systems, and multisystems trauma treatments.
-Included in this course is a module on medical terminology.
-The course involves medical procedures and use of equipment as prescribed by the U.S. Department of Transportation, Michigan Department of Community Health, and Jackson County Medical Control Authority.
+This course is designed to prepare the student for licensure as a paramedic in the state of Michigan.
+The course involves medical procedures and use of equipment as prescribed by the U.S. Department of Transportation, the Michigan Department of Community Health, and Jackson County Medical Control Authority.
+Topics include: advanced life support in gynecological emergencies, behavioral emergency management, gastrointestinal emergencies, lab test analysis, and other medical emergencies.

-Prerequisite: Instructor Permission Required

-Corequisites: EMS 161, EMS 162, EMS 163, EMS 164

-and EMS 166.
+Prerequisites: EMS 160, EMS 161, EMS 162, EMS 163, EMS 164 and EMS 166.